worikgh/120Pedal/README.md

 ```bash
 sudo apt purge blokas-telemetry
 ```
-Optional: Remove Desktop Panels
+Remove Desktop Panel, Icons and Screensaver
 ---

+Qzn3t-gui will occupy the whole screen.

+* The panel takes up screen realestate that makes some of the buttons on Qzn3t-gui unusable
+* The icons (and wall paper) have no purpose, so deactivating them is optional
+* The screensaver will be an irritation, making the widgets on Qzn3t-gui invisible when the musician's hands are full.
 The LXDE desktop, default to Patchbox OS, takes up screen room for no purpose and can be disabled.

-1. Edit the file `/etc/xdg/lxsession/LXDE/desktop.conf `
+1. Edit the file `/home/patch/.config/lxsession/LXDE/autostart`
-  a.
-Remove the `launcher_manager/command=lxpanelctl` line from the [Session] section if it is there
-  b.
-Remove both the `sNet/IconThemeName=PiXflat` and `sGtk/CursorThemeName=PiXflat` lines from the [GTK] section
-2. Edit `~/.config/lxsession/LXDE/autostart`
-  a.
-Remove `@lxpanel` line to disable default panel
+2. Remove the line `@lxpanel --profile LXDE` to disable the panel
+3. Remove the line `@pcmanfm --desktop --profile LXDE` to remove the icons and wall paper
-  b.
-Remove `@pcmanfm`  line to disable desktop icons
+4. Remove the line `@xscreensaver -no-splash` to disable the screen saver.
+5. Remove the packages to make this permanent
+  * `sudo apt remove pcmanfm xscreensaver lxpanel`

 ### Other distributions

 To run LV2 simulators an LV2 host is required.
 The host [`mod-host`](https://github.com/worikgh/mod-host) is recommended.

-It is a sub mdule of `120Pedal`
+It is a sub module of `120Pedal`

 ```
 git clone https://github.com/mod-audio/mod-host